Email Tracking for Gmail: The Ultimate Sales Guide

 • It’s worth noting that this feature needs to be enabled by the G Suite admin, and recipients can decline to send read receipts.

-While Gmail's native tool provides basic tracking, third-party solutions, like Mixmax, take it to the next level with more granular insights (more on that later).
+While Gmail's native tool provides basic tracking, third-party solutions with Gmail integration, like Mixmax, take it to the next level with more granular insights (more on that later).

 *G Suite is only available if you use Gmail for work or school set up by an administrator.